-• Students are entitled and should be encouraged to fulfill their differential mathematical needs, abilities and preferences (henceforth called 'Differential Mathematical Knowledge' or DMK).
-This should lead to the construction of a learning environment that accommodates differences in the ways learners think about, construct and display mathematical knowledge and understanding.
+In our view the above-introduced requirements can be realized only if the learning environment is designed to concurrently 'acknowledge diversity' and to 'ignore diversity'.
+By acknowledging diversity, we mean in TAP that we recognize diversity in students' 'entry' points and allow and encourage all students to fulfill their mathematical needs, abilities and preferences.
+Thus, acknowledging diversity should lead to the construction of a learning environment that accommodates differences in the ways learners think about, construct and display mathematical knowledge and understanding.
 It should lead to the design of a teaching model that responds to students' diversity.

-In our view the above-introduced requirements can be realized only if the learning environment is designed to concurrently recognize diversity in students' 'entry' points but also, at certain carefully defined points in the learning process, sometimes to 'ignore' diversity: In these cases TAP "does not accept" diversity in students' exit points.
+However, the above-introduced requirements also imply that at certain carefully defined points in the learning process, TAP sometimes 'ignores' diversity: In these cases TAP "does not accept" diversity in students' exit points.
 Ignoring diversity means that IMK should be owned by all students.
-Thus, ignoring diversity should lead to the design of a learning environment that guarantees students' acquisition of IMK (For more details see Linchevski & Kutscher, 1996 & 1998.).
+Thus, ignoring diversity should lead to the design of a learning environment that guarantees students' acquisition of IMK.